Screen Time

 Earned Credits

-Section titled “Earned Credits”Albert can earn screen time extensions by doing real things in the real world:
+Section titled “Earned Credits”A kid can earn screen time extensions by doing real things in the real world:

 | Preset | Duration | Description |